 For this concept, to make an analogy with the particles in The Standard Model, I will define the term particle, in a classical way, ignoring the quantum behaviour.
 I will study the behaviour of this particle in a flat space Euclidean space ignoring Lorentz transformations.
 What is also important to note is that, since we cannot use Lorentz transformations and Minkowski spacetime concept, gravity will be considered as a consequence of a gravitational field rather than a space-time curvature.
 In my other paper [1], I have presented a hypothesis that shows gravity as a consequence of electromagnetic interference, but that statement needs to be considered very carefully.
-I will show below that, gravity doesn't modify the energy of the particle model described this paper.
-Thus, the concept of gravity can be reconsidered.

-For in this concept, I will define a photon is a classical electromagnetic wave as a packet of a fixed number of oscillations (Fig. 1), and a fixed amplitude.
-I will refer to this model as pulse photon (P photon).
+For in this concept, I will define a photon is a classical electromagnetic wave as a packet of a fixed number of oscillations (Fig. 1), and an initial fixed amplitude.
+I will refer to this classical model as a pulse photon (P photon).
 I will also consider the arrangement of classical local momentum vectors to describe a spin 1 (P photon) and spin $\frac{1}{2}$ for a helical mode |m| = 1.
 For the latter, I will use the name omega particle (Ω particle).